bhargavlc2003/bhargavlc2003/README.md

 ---

-I don’t chase trends.
-I study systems.
 I care about the *why* more than the *what* — until the *what* is production-ready.

 ---

 ## current state

-- 📍 Based in Pune
-- 🎓 Studying Computer Science
+- Studying Computer Science
-- 🔍 Exploring new things Everyday
+- Exploring new things Everyday

 I don’t do “reach out for anything.”